Gramercy Park Duluth is a Senior Cooperative Living owned by its members.

 What are the financial obligations when buying into a cooperative?

-1. The membership cost which is a one-time payment that purchases a share in the cooperative
+1. Membership Cost: a one-time payment that purchases a share in the cooperative;

 For Gramercy Park Cooperative of Duluth the monthly charge includes the mortgage payment, real estate taxes, operating expenses, lender required reserves, interior and exterior maintenance, sewer, water, trash pick-up, recycling, expanded basic cable television, underground heated parking and heat.
 The monthly charge, electricity and the telephone bill are the only monthly bills that residents pay.